FbF/Laravel-Navigation/README.md

 Comes with:

-* Migration for the 'nav_items' table
+* Migration for the 'nav_items' table (includes fields for adding custom CSS class to an item, and 'descendant routes', which allow you to add route patterns which trigger things like the active_child class if the current route is effectively be a child of the current item, but there is no node in the database for the current route, e.g. you have a nav item called 'Blog' (which is routed through to your BlogController@index method) but not one for each individual Blog Post.
+Adding the route for the BlogPostController@view method to this field, e.g. 'blog/{slug}' will ensure the Blog menu item has the active child class, when you are viewing the Blog Post)
 * NavItem Model (that extends Baum/Node)
 * View Composer for generating all the menus
 * Sample FrozenNode/Administrator config file for managing the nav_items

 Menus can be traditional nested list style (e.g. multiple nested `ul` and `li` tags), or drop downs (`select` and `option` tags, where the value in child node `option` tags are prefixed with a string e.g. spaces or '..' repeated according to the node's depth).

 Once you've set up the hierarchy in the database, you can configure multiple menus to be generated from that single hierarchy.
 Different menus can include the same nodes, but used in different pages of your site, or different places on the same pages.

 For each menu, you can control